-What is a Notary?
+What is a Notary Public?
 A notary public is a public officer or a state officer (in most states), appointed and commissioned to perform certain functions or notarial acts.
 A notary acts as an impartial witness in the execution of documents, helping to deter fraud and promote the integrity of document transactions.

 Notary Public Law Notaries perform their duties in strict accordance with the specific laws, administrative rules, or procedures of their commissioning state.
 While certain basic notarial duties and principles are common to all notaries, there are important differences in notary law from state to state.
-All notaries should therefore carefully read their applicable state laws, administrative code and information provided by their state Notary Administratorís Office.
+All notaries should therefore carefully read their applicable state laws, administrative code and information provided by their state Notary Administrator’s Office.

-The Notary Stamp, Embossing Seal and Recordbook Nearly all notaries are required by their state laws to use an official seal of office when performing notarial acts.
+The Official Notary Stamp, Embossing Seal and Recordbook Nearly all notaries are required by their state laws to use an official seal of office when performing notarial acts.
 Notary seal requirements are set forth in state notary laws and administrative rules.
 The notary’s seal impression provides important commission information about the notary, such as name, commission number, commission expiration date, and state of commission.
-The most common seal style is the notary commission ink stamp.
+The most common seal style is the notary ink stamp.
 The embossing seal is also widely used.
-In addition, notaries in most states are required to record each notarial act in a notary recordbook (also called a notary journal) of notarial acts.
-It is a best practice for all notaries to use a recordbook (journal) even if not required by state law.
+In addition, notaries in most states are required to record each notarial act in a notary recordbook (also called a journal) of notarial acts.
+It is a best practice for all notaries to use a recordbook even if not required by state law.